Dogma (film): Release

 Dogma was originally scheduled for a November 1998 release by Miramax Films, but due to controversy, the film was postponed for a 1999 release.
-Bob and Harvey Weinstein reportedly bought the rights to the movie for 10-14 million dollars.
-They then sold the distribution rights to Lions Gate Films for the United States, although Miramax Films retained foreign distribution rights.
+Bob and Harvey Weinstein reportedly bought the rights to the film for $10–$14 million.
+The Weinsteins then sold the distribution rights to Lions Gate Films for the United States, although Miramax Films retained foreign distribution rights.

 The film was screened but was not entered into competition at the 1999 Cannes Film Festival.

 Home media and rights issues

 Dogma was released on DVD and VHS by Columbia TriStar Home Video in May 2000.
 This was followed by a 2-disc special edition DVD in 2001 and a Blu-ray in 2008.
 A 37 minute documentary produced for the DVD, Judge Not: In Defense of Dogma, was not completed in time for the release and was instead included on the DVD release for the Smith-produced film Vulgar.

 After going out of print on home media, Dogma was unavailable to stream or purchase digitally due to the rights being owned personally by Bob and Harvey Weinstein in a deal that predated the streaming era.
 In early 2020, after Harvey Weinstein was convicted and sentenced to 23 years' incarceration for rape, Smith reportedly contacted Bob Weinstein and offered $5 million to acquire the home video rights, but Bob refused.
 In 2022, while promoting the release of Clerks III, Smith publicly commented on his efforts to reacquire the rights to the film, claiming he had made two offers that were turned down, and quipped, "My movie about angels is owned by the devil himself."

 In June 2024, at a Smodcastle Theater screening of Clerks: The Animated Series, Smith announced that the Weinsteins had finally sold the rights to the film, and later said in a podcast interview that he intended to re-release the film on home media and digital the following year, in addition to touring the film theatrically.

 Iconic Events acquired rights to Dogma from Miramax, and re-released the film for its 25th anniversary on June 5, 2025.
 In anticipation, Smith embarked on a national tour on April 20, 2025, and hosted screenings in 25 cities with Q&A sessions.
 The film received a 4DX release in 4DX-equipped theaters on September 15, 2025.

-On July 27, 2025, at San Diego Comic Con, Kevin Smith announced he licensed the home video rights to Lionsgate, the film's original theatrical distributor, for a 4K release as part of the Lionsgate Limited.
-It is set for release on December 9, 2025.
+On July 27, 2025, at San Diego Comic Con, Kevin Smith announced he licensed the home video rights to Lionsgate, the film's original theatrical distributor, for a 4K steelbook release as part of Lionsgate Limited.
+It was released on December 9, 2025.